haw230/the-anadromi-project/stage-1-hill-climbing/2-selection-sort/README.md

                 set lowest_index to j
         by now, lowest_index has the lowest index, so move that to i
 ```
 Man, that's a lot of steps, but we're not quite done yet.
-We have to [insert](insert) it.
+We have to [*insert*](insert) it.
 With ```ls.insert(i, item)```, we can do just that.
-The ```insert(index, elem)``` function takes the an index and an element.
-It will put the entered element at the position of the entered index pushes everything back.

 Unfortunately, if we just blindly insert the item in there, we would have duplicates in the list.
 ## Analysis

 ## Extra Resources